Kramin42/Kramell/dieselrobin/rules.md

 See the [Workflow](./workflow) for concise instructions on how to get registered and organise your team.

+If at any point you need help, feel free to ask in ##dieselrobin.

 *Game Version:* Trunk (0.16-a)

 **Servers**